-• Listen carefully to what you are being told.
+- Listen carefully to what you are being told. - Explain early in the conversation that you will have to share information with selected others and do not promise to keep secrets. - Ask open questions such as 'Can you tell me what you mean by that?' or 'Can you describe what happened?' - Avoid asking leading questions or asking why something happened. - Don't make assumptions or fill 'gaps' in the story.

-- Explain early in the conversation that you will have to share information with selected others and do not promise to keep secrets. - Ask open questions such as 'Can you tell me what you mean by that?' or 'Can you describe what happened?' - Avoid asking leading questions or asking why something happened. - Don't make assumptions or fill 'gaps' in the story. - Stay calm and try not to react strongly, such as being obviously shocked or angry. - Reassure the person they have done the right thing by telling you. - Tell them what you're going to do next, unless this puts them or someone else at risk. - Ensure you have the name and contact details of the person. - Record in writing what has been said.
+- Stay calm and try not to react strongly, such as being obviously shocked or angry. - Reassure the person they have done the right thing by telling you. - Tell them what you're going to do next, unless this puts them or someone else at risk. - Ensure you have the name and contact details of the person. - Record in writing what has been said.
 You can use the 'Safeguarding report form' at the end of this policy or if this is unavailable, please just keep a written record of the disclosure.
 Use the specific words of the person making the disclosure.
 Note the date, time, witnesses, any allegations or names mentioned.
 Ensure you sign and date this and speak immediately to the Safeguarding Lead. - Take some time; acknowledge that receiving a disclosure can evoke unexpected emotions.

-Dealing with abuse can be one of the most difficult and distressing areas of working with young people.
-Do not underestimate how it may make you feel.
-If you feel that you need additional supervision or support, please speak to your line manager, the Safeguarding Lead or HR.
+Dealing with concerns of abuse can be one of the most difficult and distressing areas of working with young people.
+Do not underestimate how it may make you fee in that moment or later down the line.